prkrsx/langgraph_module3_assignment/README.md

 # Lesson 4: Dynamic Streaming
 1. Learned how to set up dynamic breakpoints—where the graph basically interrupts itself internally based on a condition—using NodeInterrupt().
 2. I tweaked the code by changing the prompts and breakpoints.

+# Lesson 5: Time Travel
+1. Learned about using get_state_history() to view the graph's full history.
+Leanred time-travel functionality: using a checkpoint_id with graph.stream() which lets you replay, edit, or fork the graph from any previous step.
+2. I tweaked the code by updating the arithmetic expressions/operations used as input for testing the graph.